-Submerged Cultural Resources:
+Submerged Cultural Resources

 The tidal and submerged lands within the Point Reyes National Seashore, Golden Gate National Recreation Area, and the Greater Farallones National Marine Sanctuary contain approximately 151 shipwrecks.
 Of these, research indicates 41 lie solely within the jurisdiction of the Greater Farallones National Marine Sanctuary, 78 lie solely within the jurisdiction of Golden Gate National Recreation Area, and 32 lie solely within the jurisdiction of Point Reyes National Seashore.
 Many of these shipwrecks are individually significant and potentially eligible for listing in the National Register of Historic Places; as a study collection, the group of shipwrecks is significant in documenting and assessing the progression of maritime development and activity associated with the port of San Francisco and its surrounding subports.

-Climate Change Threatens Archaeological Resources
+Climate Change Threatens Archeological Resources

-Read the KQED's Climate Watch report entitled "Rising Seas Threaten California's Coastal Past: Higher tides and increased erosion will wipe out archaeological sites," filed by Molly Samuel on July 29, 2012.
+Read KQED's Climate Watch report entitled "Rising Seas Threaten California's Coastal Past: Higher tides and increased erosion will wipe out archeological sites," filed by Molly Samuel on July 29, 2012.
 Listen to the radio version of this story from KQED's The California Report.
 Visit our Climate Change Threatens Cultural Resources page to learn more.